jsocol/dataloader/examples/graphql-complete/README.md

 - `graph/` contains the generated code and resolver implementations.
-The **most important thing to note** is that the resolvers in `graph/schema.resolvers.go` use restdataloader to load data _in parallel_.
+The **most important thing to note** is that the resolvers in `graph/schema.resolvers.go` use dataloader to load data _in parallel_.
 Serial requests cannot be collapsed.
 - `schema/` contains the GraphQL schema definition used to generate the server code.
 If you make any changes in `schema`, re-run `go run github.com/99designs/gqlgen generate` in the root of this example.
-- `fetchers/` contains the required fetching implementation that, given a set of unique IDs provided by restdataloader, makes a single request to the appropriate resource server.
+- `fetchers/` contains the required fetching implementation that, given a set of unique IDs provided by dataloader, makes a single request to the appropriate resource server.
 - `tools.go` ensures that the correct version of gqlgen is used.
 - `gqlgen.yml` is the configuration for gqlgen.